Dear Members,

 advances / investments existing as on the date of coming into force of this provision.

-Xxiv. consider and comment on rationale, cost-benefits and impact of
+xxii.
+Consider and comment on rationale, cost-benefits and impact of

 schemes involving merger, demerger, amalgamation etc., on the listed entity and its